utshaweu/Programiz_JavaScript_Examples/README.md

 A fibonacci sequence is written as:
 0, 1, 1, 2, 3, 5, 8, 13, 21, ...
 The Fibonacci sequence is the integer sequence where the first two terms are 0 and 1.
 After that, the next term is defined as the sum of the previous two terms.

+//Armstrong Number

+A positive integer is called an Armstrong number (of order n) if abcd... = an + bn + cn + dn + ...
+In the case of an Armstrong number of 3 digits, the sum of cubes of each digit is equal to the number itself.
+For example, 153 is an Armstrong number because
+153 = 1*1*1 + 5*5*5 + 3*3*3